horizon-eda/horizon-docs/feature-overview.rst

 ----------------------------------

 By using the interactive router originally developed for KiCad, routing tracks becomes a breeze.
 Of course, it respects your design rules.
+Routing differential pairs is supported as well.

 .. image:: images/routing.png